athowes/multi-agyw/README.md

 ### Medium priority

+- [ ] Add .pdf plot to `process_information-criteria`
 - [ ] Split the `aaa_data_survey_behav` tasks up: a lot going on (unclear what exactly to split into)
   - [ ] Modularise linking cluster identifiers to area (talk to Oli about this)
 - [ ] Understand how the Poisson trick interplays with different structures for multinomial model (baseline category, nested, etc.)
 - [ ] Possibility to include covariates
 - [ ] Extend Malawi model by adding more surveys (PHIA and MICS).
 Could use survey specific intercepts
 - [ ] Fitting model jointly to multiple countries
+- [] Should the `utils` scripts be reports?
+Report to run reports?
+Report to run report which runs reports?

 ### Low priority

+- [ ] Reorder columns of output to a more friendly format, removing things which don't need to be there like identifiers for `R-INLA`
 - [ ] Add other different types of simulated data e.g. spatial structure to `sim_sexbehav` and try to recover
 - [ ] Create individual data that links the `cluster_id` to area by modifying `mwi_data_survey_behav` (currently it's only the aggregate data that is output)
 - [ ] Fit model to Malawi using individual format data.
 Individual weighted log-likelihood in `R-INLA` might not be possible, see Google group [discussion](https://groups.google.com/g/r-inla-discussion-group/c/Q-STkrFXR0g/m/6PWxRV4tBQ).
 Could try `TMB`